Altior: 2017/2018 season: steeplechases

 Henderson identified the Tingle Creek Chase as Altior's first target for the 2017/18 season, with the Queen Mother Champion Chase as his long-term objective.
 In mid-November however this plan was scrapped when Altior developed a breathing problem which required surgery on his larynx and eliminated him from the Tingle Creek Chase.
 Henderson commented "hopefully he will be back in time for the Champion Chase at Cheltenham in March and perhaps the other championship races in the spring".
 The trainer was forced to defend his conduct in the matter, having stated just two days previously that the horse was "totally on target" for the Tingle Creek and then announcing the breathing problem in his blog on the website of online betting firm Unibet.

-Altior eventually made his seasonal reappearance on 10 February 2018 in the Game Spirit Chase where he was ridden by Nico de Boinville and faced by two rivals in the Tingle Creek Chase winner Politologue and Valdez.
+Altior eventually made his seasonal reappearance on 10 February 2018 in the Game Spirit Chase where he faced two rivals in the Tingle Creek Chase winner Politologue and Valdez.
 In a race run on very soft going Politologue made most of the running but Altior came to challenge over the last two fences, took the lead at the last and won comfortably by four lengths.
 Henderson said after the race "If you’d dreamt what would happen, that would just about have been it," Henderson said.
 "He's just got class.
 His work is so easy.
 We’re very lucky to have a wonderful bunch of horses, but we haven’t got much that can go with him.
 He's done some good bits of work with other horses, but he's just better than them."

 2018/2019 season: steeplechases

 Altior made a winning start to his 2018/2019 season when winning the Tingle Creek Chase at Sandown on 8 December 2018.
 He ended the calendar year by romping home to win the Desert Orchid Chase on 27 December 2018.

 His next start came in the Clarence House Chase at Ascot, he opposed two rivals, Fox Norton and Diego Du Charmil.
 He led the full way round and was unchallenged winning by 7 lengths, although jumping left.

-Altior returned to the Cheltenham Festival and was sent of at odds of 4/11 to retain his Champion Chase crown.
-Following Saint Calvados and then taking over 3 out, with a pack of rivals looming behind waiting to pounce, briefly headed by Sceau Royal, Nico de Boinville got to work on his mount and his trademark turbocharged finished kicked in and he surged clear and asserted towards the finish.
-He has now won at four consecutive Cheltenham Festivals and matched Big Buck's record of 18 wins in a row.
+Altior returned to the Cheltenham Festival and was sent off at odds of 4/11 to retain his Champion Chase crown.
+Racing behind Saint Calvados and then taking the lead after 3 out, he was briefly headed by Sceau Royal at the last before his trademark turn of speed took him clear to win by one and three quarter lengths from Politologue.
+He had now won at four consecutive Cheltenham Festivals and matched Big Buck's record of 18 wins in a row.

+His final race of the season gave him a third consecutive victory in the Celebration Chase at Sandown.
+Having made all, he finished two and a half lengths in front of runner-up Sceau Royal.